MarkRoldan88/Mastercam-Level-Exporter/README.md

 _Proper artifacts will be created/deployed soon so the user will not have to download and use visual studio_
 1. Clone this repository
 2. Install Visual Studio 2019
-3. In Visual Studio, Open the `Level-Exporter.sln` (located in _Mastercam-Level-Exporter/Level-Exporter_)
+3. In Visual Studio, open `Level-Exporter.sln` (located in _Mastercam-Level-Exporter/Level-Exporter_)
 4. Follow Method 1 **or** 2 below

 ---